makotokw/wp-amazonjs/readme.txt

 * Added option to display customer review, default is off
 * Added option to display an Amazon official widget when disabled javascript in web browser, default is off
-* Changed priority of wp_print_footer_scripts to execute before other plugin occured error
+* Changed priority of wp_print_footer_scripts to execute before other plugin occurred error

 = 0.3 =